temporalio/proposals/versioning/worker-versions.md

     string namespace = 1;
     // Must be set, the task queue to apply changes to. string task_queue = 2;
-    // The build id we are targeting. string worker_build_id = 3;
+    // The version id we are targeting.
+    VersionId version_id = 3;
-    // When set, indicates that the `workerBuildId` in this message is compatible
+    // When set, indicates that the `version_id` in this message is compatible
     // with the one specified in this field.
 Because compatability should form
     // a DAG, any build id can only be the "next compatible" version for one
-    // other ID at a time, and any setting which would create a cycle is invalid. string is_compatible_with = 4;
+    // other ID of a certain type at a time, and any setting which would create a cycle is invalid.
+    VersionId is_compatible_with = 4;
-    // When set, establishes the specified `workerBuildId` as the default
+    // When set, establishes the specified `version_id` as the default of it's type
     // for the queue.
-Those workers will begin processing new workflow executions.
+Workers matching it will begin processing new workflow executions.
     // The existing default will be marked as a previous incompatible version
-    // to this one, assuming it is not also in `is_compatible_with`. bool default = 5
+    // to this one, assuming it is not also in `is_compatible_with`. bool default = 5;
 }
 message SetWorkerBuildIdOrderingResponse {}